andreiglingeanu/makeitopen/_docs/1-A4-translations.md

 partlabel: Appendix IV
 type: appendix
 title: Makeitopen in Other Languages
+title: Makeitopen în alte limbi străine
 layout: docs
 permalink: /tutorials/building-the-f8-app/translations/
 ---

 We hope you find Make It Open useful, and thanks to our great community, we're able to bring you community translations:

+Sperăm că Make It Open v-a fost de folos, mulțumită comunității noastre magnifice, vă putem oferi aceste translări:

 + [Chinese translation](http://f8-app.liaohuqiu.net/) kindly translated by [@liaohuqiu](https://github.com/liaohuqiu) [(Source)](https://github.com/liaohuqiu/f8-app-tutorial-cn)

 If you would like to submit your own translation, please [file an issue](https://github.com/facebook/makeitopen/issues).

 We can't guarantee the accuracy of any linked translations, and issues for them should be directed at the source repo, rather than here.